Give local government its independence, urge MPs

 Local government should have its independence from Whitehall control enshrined in law, to deliver a devolution deal for England - a group of MPs has recommended.

-According to the MPs, the proposals could enable devolution for England without the need for separate regional assemblies or a national parliament - but through local councils instead.
+According to the MPs, the proposals could enable devolution for England without the need for separate regional assemblies or national parliament but through local councils.

-The Committee recommends English councils should also be offered financial independence on a ‘least change-maximum impact’ basis by having a proportion of income tax assigned to them – following the precedent now set in Scotland and being considered for Wales by the Silk Commission.
+English councils should also be offered financial independence in a ‘least change-maximum impact’ manner by having a proportion of income tax assigned to them – following the precedent now set in Scotland and being considered for Wales by the Silk Commission.

 Additionally, independent councils should be allowed to raise additional funds provided they gained local consent.

 Chair of the political and constitutional reform Committee, Graham Allen said such financial powers, combined with accountability and transparency checks, would give English councils the power to do what they wanted as long as it’s legal

 Allen told The MJ: ‘By codifying the rights of local government to be an independent entity, you put a wall, a bulwark a fortress around the rights of local government.’